MAINTAINING YOUR HOME DURING THE SEASONS

 - Don’t forget to shut off the outside water spigots and store hoses!

 When winter comes to a close and the neighborhood starts to melt, families all over the US start the traditional spring cleaning.
 In addition to the indoor scrub down, it’s the perfect time to make sure your home is in tip-top shape.
-This season call for some specific repairs left over from winter.
+This season calls for some specific repairs left over from winter.
+Here’s a few home maintenance tips for spring:

 - Fill in cracks or potholes in damaged driveways and walkways that were exacerbated by the ice and salt from winter months.